padrinobook/padrinobook/chapters/login_and_registration.md

 ```

+Now our error text is red.

-If you fill out the form with complete valid parameters and watch your log again, you can see the following log:
+If you fill out the form with complete valid parameters and watch your log again:

 ```sh